 Mac users are reporting a new issue that causes their screens to display a message saying, “Your screen is being observed.”
 This message appears even when no one is physically near the Mac, which can be quite alarming.
 This can prevent the Mac from being used normally, as the message blocks the entire screen.

 If you’ve seen this message on your Mac, don’t worry – it’s not a sign that someone is spying on you.
-In most cases, it’s just a harmless glitch that can be fixed with a few simple steps.
+In most cases, it’s just a harmless glitch that can be fixed with simple steps.

 This article will cover how to fix the “Your screen is being observed” message on a Mac and its causes.